Necmttn/kelimelik/README.md

 First inital Commit.
 i have been searching for solutions for system. after trying many boilerplates i decided write all of them from 0.

+25 Nov 2016

+I have setup testing  with Jest + Enzyme + Chai  which is works like a charm also enable HMR with webpack v3 react hot reload